 "I'm telling you, it doesn't matter where you start.
 It absolutely matters where you finish," said Grant.

-Ada Wright was an officer for the Milwaukee Police Department in the 70s, and the first female officer on the department.
+Ada Wright was an officer for Milwaukee's police department in the 70s and the first female officer on the department.

 "She told me, 'Sheronda, educated women, they open the door and they hold the door open, even if they can't walk through it.'
 That's what I'm doing today.
 I'm holding this door open and we're walking through it," said Grant.